homan-uppu/writing/2-Essays/Winners take all.md

 The real world is not like a board game.
 Life's not fair.

-There are two kinds of fairness: fairness at birth and fairness in our access to tools, education, freedoms, and opportunity.
+There are two kinds of fairness: fairness at birth and fairness in access to tools, education, freedoms, and opportunity.

 It's silly to think that we're not born with different capabilities, different emotional reactions to the same stimuli, different personalities, different inclinations.
 The more complex a system, the more difficult it is to find two things that are equal: in Go, there are fewer equal board positions (in which both players have equal chance of winning) than in Chess or Tic Tac Toe.
 Nature is an incredibly complex system in which finding two things that are equal is almost impossible.
 No two trees are the same, no two rocks are the same.
 People are not created equal.

 The greater the leverage, the more our differences are magnified and the more clear it will be that for some games, some just have an unfair nature given advantage.
 We cannot compete with them if they choose to cultivate their advantage.
 Life is unfair.

-It's incredibly dangerous to make life completely fair at birth because that would mean wiping out our individual mutations that make us unique.
+It's dangerous to make life completely fair at birth because that would mean wiping out our individual mutations that make us unique.
 We underestimate the impact of our biology on everything we do, including our personalities, perspectives, emotions.
 If we succeed at making birth fair, our species will fail because we will not have the diversity required to survive.

 We need to have faith that nature is "running the right experiments" through its mutations.
 Our job is to find our unique, nature given strengths and double down on them, not eliminate our differences.

 Outside of birth we must aggressively fight for fairness.
 We've come a long way, but still have a lot of work to do.
 Today, even in many of the poorest communities around the world, many kids have the ability to create, and speak their minds in ways their grandparents couldn't dream of.
 They have access to knowledge through the internet that is barely any less than the richest kid in the world.
 Yet, the rich child who has access to better personalized feedback, more competent peers, a stronger safety net, and more supportive parents, has an unfair advantage.
 We must give all kids the rich kid's advantage and let them explore life how they want.

 In a highly leveraged world, we make many more choices in life because it takes less time to implement each choice.
 Slight difference in ability leads to massive difference in outcomes because each choice compounds heavily.
 And a more fair world means that ability more closely maps to outcomes.
-Since inequality in ability will be extreme, fairness will ensure outcomes will be as well.
+Since there will be extreme inequality in ability, fairness will make outcomes extremely unequal.

 Not all explorations are equally valuable though.
 Someone who spends their entire life learning how to craft the best baskets to sell to their village will not have the same outcomes as someone who explored building software products for large audiences <FootnoteReference number={4} />.

-Therefore we will find great inequality in a fair, leveraged world in which everyone does their best, even if they find the right games to play, because some games themselves aren't that valuable.
+Therefore we will find great inequality in a fair, leveraged world in which even if everyone does their best and find the right games to play, some games themselves will be far more valuable than others.

 ---